 The first doctorate degree in bioengineering in the nation was awarded at Penn in 1953, and since that time, Penn Bioengineering has been an integral academic program linking faculty from the engineering, medical, and arts and sciences schools on a single centrally-located campus.
 Penn Bioengineering provides students with a flexible curriculum and a world-class research environment.
 Students are given the opportunity to work in a collaborative culture that includes multiple generations of leaders in academia, government, and industry.

 Biochemistry and Molecular Biophysics (BMB) is an interdisciplinary program at the interface of biology, chemistry, and physics that seeks to understand the basic molecular mechanisms of life.
 Thus, biochemists and molecular biophysicists study the atomic structure and folding of biopolymers, their interactions with each other and with small molecules, and the roles of particular biopolymers and biopolymer assemblies in cellular physiology.

 Frances Arnold, Linus Pauling Professor of Chemical Engineering, Biochemistry, and Bioengineering Director, Donna and Banjamin M. Rosen Bioengineering Center Director, Biotechnology Leadership Pre-doctoral Training Program.
-Director Frances Arnold envisions a key role for the Rosen Center in the development of innovative programs for bioengineering research and education.
+Julie Kelly, Executive Director, Donna and Benjamin M. Rosen Bioengineering Center.

 Ranked as: #11 in Best National University